justkrismanohar/medullan/README.md

 ```
 3. Add AuthLib.jar ot build path.

+### Sending request

-4. Create EndPoint
+1. Create an EndPoint
 ```
 EndPoint end = new EndPoint();
 ```
-5. Create a request either with a default signature using a the UnitTestHelper
+2. Create a request either with a default signature using a the UnitTestHelper
 ```
 LoginRequest req = UnitTestHelper.getSignatureWithUsernameAndPassword(1, "justkrismanohar@gmail.com", "JuSTKris124");
 ```